What Capital Structure Is and How It Works

 What are the three main parts in capital structure?

 The three main parts of capital structure are debt, equity, and hybrid securities.
-Debt includes loans and bonds, which must be repaid with interest.
+Debt includes loans and bonds, which must be paid with interest.
 Equity refers to funds raised from shareholders in exchange for ownership.
 Hybrid securities, like convertible bonds, combine features of both debt and equity financing.

 Photo credit: iStock/skynesher

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 This content is provided for informational and educational purposes only and should not be construed as financial advice.